Social Work Degrees in Maryland

 Maryland boasts the highest median household income in the country at $78,945, according to the American Community Survey.
 The opportunities for quality academic instruction and a rewarding career in the field should entice prospective social workers to schools and jobs in the state.

-To get the lowest level of official licensure for social work, you need a bachelor's degree.
-In Maryland, there are four levels of licensure: Licensed Bachelor Social Worker (LBSW), Licensed Graduate Social Worker (LGSW), Licensed Certified Social Worker (LCSW), and Licensed Certified Social Worker- Clinical (LCSW-C).
+To get the lowest level of official licensure for social work, you need a four levels of licensure: Licensed Bachelor Social Worker (LBSW), Licensed Graduate Social Worker (LGSW), Licensed Certified Social Worker (LCSW), and Licensed Certified Social Worker- Clinical (LCSW-C).

 To begin working towards LBSW licensure, students must first obtain a bachelor’s from a program accredited by the Council of Social Work Education.
 The learner must then apply for the Association of Social Work Board’s exam for the LBSW license, which includes a criminal history background check.
 The steps are identical for graduating with a master’s in social work.
 Neither license requires field work.